jakeybabz69/final_project/README.md

 code.html - knitted version of code.Rmd

-code.pdf - pdf version of code.Rmd
+code.pdf - pdf version of code.Rmd.
+Interactive map does not load in pdf so it is recommended to use html file